gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 with an 'environment' such that a certain goal is reached through the maximisation of a reward [@2005-lawrence; @rl-sutton; @2010-deisenroth].

-Due to its relevance for this project, I will be presenting the latest research that has been done with regard to reinforcement learning in the rest of this review.
+Due to its relevance for this project, in the rest of this review I will be presenting the latest research that has been done with regard to reinforcement learning.
 First, the main flow diagram of reinforcement learning will the expressed, followed by a taxonomy of different methods developed for completing each of the components of the flow diagram.
-Finally, I will be presenting interesting research that has been carried out with regards to the use of Gaussian Process Latent Variable Models (GP-LVMs) in the context of reinforcement learning, and why it will form the main focus of this project.\
+Finally, I will be presenting interesting research that has been carried out with regards to the use of Gaussian Process Latent Variable Models (GP-LVMs) in the context of reinforcement learning, and why it will form the main focus of this project.

 Reinforcement Learning: What is it? {#sec:rl-intro}
 -----------------------------------